IAudioDeviceManager

 abstract getPlaybackDeviceMute(): boolean;

-• false: The audio playback device is unmuted.
+• false: The playback device is not muted.

 getPlaybackDeviceVolume